From maritime instrument to world traveler

 In the 18th century shipping flourished and explorers on long sea voyages sought a reliable way of knowing the time in their location and where they departed from.
 British clockmakers therefore invented the marine chronometer, the first portable instrument capable of precisely and accurately measuring the time of a fixed location and the time at the current location.
 By analyzing the point at which the sun or a star crossed the Greenwich Meridian, considered to have a longitude of 0°, in synchronization with special tables such as the Nautical Almanac, timekeeping was possible independent of the shipboard standard, solar time.

-This practice, was also used by mariners from other nations and led GMT be used as a point of reference worldwide.
+This practice, was also adopted by mariners from other nations and led GMT be used as a point of reference worldwide.
 With the introduction of 24 time zones in the mid 19th century, global variations in time became increasingly important but as travel was slow, manual calculation remained a manageable method of timekeeping.

 A personal connection